dw-audio/harvardPoetry/README.md

 # harvardPoetry
+The Harvard Sentence Corpus is a list of phonetically balanced sentences used in audiology examinations, hearing aid fittings and the like.

-Repository to make poems from the Harvard Sentence Corpus using natural language toolkit to find rhymes.
+This is a repository to make weird poems from the Harvard Sentence Corpus, using natural language toolkit to find rhymes.

 # Examples
 Paste can cleanse the most dirty brass.